jleath/small-projects/enigma/notes.md

 <p>The inverse of these cycles is the inverse permutation.
 Just using the first cycle as an example, the inverse would be U maps to R, R to X, X to Q, ..., A to U.</p>

-<p>The following table shows the rotors and reflectors we will use.
-Remember that these are preconfigured, we will only be manually setting the rotor configuration, the configuration of the plugboard, and possibly the position of the notches on the alphabet ring</p>
+<p>The following table shows an example of a set of rotors and reflectors.
+These were the
+   rotors used by the German Navy.</p>

 | Rotor       | Permutation (as cycles)                                      | Notch   |
 | ----------- | ------------------------------------------------------------ | ------- |